I love writing and expressing myself in fiction and nonfiction forms. I welcome your feedback on my writing.

 The Lebanese expatriates are in shock, grief, and despair.
 We feel hopeless and helpless when it comes to our cherished Lebanon.

-As Roda said, being Lebanese is a job, not a citizenship.
+As the Belgium actor and director Roda Fawaz put it so well, being Lebanese is a job, not a citizenship.
 A perpetual job that is transmitted from generation to generation with its joys, heartaches, stories and traumatic experiences.
 You have to keep working at it. ...
 Being Lebanese means going from hope to despair, back to hope to despair.
 Lebanese people cannot escape Lebanon wherever they go.
 Those who worship the land of Lebanon cannot live there and have to leave.
 Those who live in Lebanon curse it but cannot leave.

 Some Lebanese expatriates are helping by sending money to relatives living in Lebanon.
 Others are helping by raising funds for the non-profit organizations on the ground in Lebanon that they trust much more than the government.